walexospina/qa-web-fashionhub/README.md

 ## Additional Notes

-Environment Variables: Ensure necessary environment variables are set up for NODE_ENV and other parameters specific to Playwright and your application.
+**Environment Variables**: Ensure necessary environment variables are set up for NODE_ENV and other parameters specific to Playwright and your application.

 ## Troubleshooting